 On the other side of the spectrum you have the salesperson who continues to make more and more money regardless of how bad the economy is.
 The value they bring to both the marketplace and their companies is astonishing.
 Everyone asks them how they do it, looking for some magical answer or secret, but in reality they aren’t doing anything else except constantly taking massive action, even when the going gets tough.

 The best salespeople understand that if they made 30 calls the previous day and received 30 no’s, then they have to make 60 calls the following day to possibly get that one yes.
-Increasing your action when adversity hits can be a complete game changer for you.
+Increasing your action when overcoming adversity can be a complete game changer for you.
 It will bring far more results than taking the easy way out.
 What happens when you increase action is you increase the chance of opportunities coming your way.

 Most of the time when someone experiences a major failure, they just sit back and wait for life to happen.
 Over time you will quickly learn that this way of living serves no purpose.